Amir Khan vs. Paul McCloskey

-Amir Khan vs. Paul McCloskey was a 140-pound world title fight, that was aired on HBO's World Championship Boxing, as part of an HBO-televised split-site double-header, which also included WBC Welterweight Championship fight, Andre Berto vs. Victor Ortiz.
-Following on from Khan's successful title defence against Marcos Maidana, Champion Amir returned to Manchester to continue his title defence against EBU Super Lightweight Champion Paul McCloskey at the Manchester Evening News Arena.
+Amir Khan vs. Paul McCloskey was a professional boxing match contested on 16 April 2011, for the WBA Light Welterweight championship.

+It was aired on HBO's World Championship Boxing, as part of an HBO-televised split-site double-header, which also included WBC Welterweight Championship fight, Andre Berto vs. Victor Ortiz.

-Build-up
+Background

 Khan survived a brutal late onslaught from Marcos Maidana to retain his WBA light-welterweight title in December 2010.
 It was looking like an easy night's work in round one.
 Khan dropped Maidana with a vicious left to the body that had the Argentinian writhing in agony.
 During round 10, was where that Maidana had much of his success, threading huge uppercuts through his tight guard and ripping shots to his ribs on both flanks in a vain effort to bring his gloves down.
 He won the bout unanimous decision.
 Khan had two 10–8 rounds, the first and the fifth, when the referee Joe Cortez docked Maidana a point for elbowing on the break.

 McCloskey produced a classy European light-welterweight title defence as he stopped Scotland's Barry Morrison in seven rounds.
 The Dungiven man picked off Morrison in the opening rounds in Letterkenny and then put the ex-British champion on the canvas with a big right in the fifth.
 Morrison tried to get McCloskey involved in a brawl but the end came after another knockdown in the seventh.
 It was McCloskey's second defence of his title and his 22nd straight win.
 Morrison had no answer to McCloskey's fast hands and the Derry man showed punching power as well with his right hook in the fifth which caught the Scot flush on the temple.